Pastor Fidel GomezAssistant Pastor (Staff)

 My primary role, and something that brings me great joy, is to support the vision and mission of Calvary Chapel to make disciples.
 Every day brings the chance to do that in a variety of ways.

 What have you learned from your successes?
 Your challenges?

 Success to me is to fulfill what God has called me to do.
 I have learned that the Lord will always be faithful to complete the work that He has started in your life, and He has certainly been that for me.

 I’ve learned the same thing in my challenges that I’ve learned in my successes: God is faithful.
 1 Corinthians 10:13 (NKJV) says, “No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.”

 What do you want people to understand about God?

 First and foremost, that God loves them and that He is quick to forgive sin when you ask Him with a sincere heart.
 I want people to know that for God, nothing is impossible.
-It doesn’t matter who you are, what you know or don’t know, or whether you are highly educated or barely made it through high school.
-The bridge between where you are and where you can be is God and nothing else.
-It is not your ability that matters but God’s ability and your willingness to surrender to that.
-The Bible says, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him” (2 Chronicles 16:9 NKJV).
-I want people to be encouraged that in spite of mistakes and inconsistencies He can do amazing things in their lives.
+It doesn’t matter who you are, what you know or don’t know, whether you are highly educated or barely made it through high school, the bridge between where you are and where you can be is God and nothing else.
+It is not your ability that matters, but God’s ability and your willingness to surrender to that.
+In 2 Chronicles 16:9 (NKJV) it says, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.”
+I want people to be encouraged that, despite our mistakes and inconsistencies, He can do amazing things in our lives.
 If you have a willing heart, God can take that and do miracles with it.
-I’m living proof of it.
+I’m living proof of this.